pharmaverse/pharmaverse/content/e2eclinical/tlg/_index.en.md

 draft: false
 ---

-TLGs (tables, listings, and graphs) refer to the packages that take data, and convert then into a human intepretable insight.
+TLGs (tables, listings, and graphs _- also known as TLFs/TFLs with F for figures_) refer to the packages that take data, and convert then into a human intepretable insight.

 There are two relevant stages of TLGs - static TLGs, which as of today are the